xeome/notes.xeome.dev/content/notes/STP.md

 Once the root bridge is selected, the root path cost is calculated for each switch.
 The root path cost is the total cost of the path from the root bridge to the switch.
 The cost is determined based on the speed of the link and the type of network media being used.
 The switch with the lowest root path cost becomes the root port for each switch, which is the port that is used to forward traffic to the root bridge.

-# Root ports
+# Root Port and Designated Port

 The port identifier (PID) is a value that is used to identify and manage the ports on a switch.
 The PID consists of a priority value and the port number, and it is used by the switch to determine the root port and the designated port for each switch.

 The priority value is a numerical value that can be manually configured on each port, and it is used to determine the root port and the designated port for each switch.
 The port with the lowest priority becomes the root port and the designated port for the switch.
 If multiple ports have the same priority, the port with the lowest port number becomes the root port and the designated port.

-The root port is the port that is used to forward traffic to the root bridge, and the designated port is the port that is used to forward traffic from the switch to other parts of the network.
-The designated port is selected based on the lowest PID, and it is used to ensure that there is only one active path between any two points in the network, which prevents loops and improves network performance.
+A **designated port** is a port on a switch that is connected to the segment with the lowest-cost path to the root bridge.
+It is responsible for forwarding traffic on that segment and is in a forwarding state.
+Only one port on a switch can be the designated port for a specific segment.

+A **root port** is a port on a switch that has the lowest-cost path to the root bridge.
+It is responsible for forwarding traffic from the switch to the root bridge and is in a forwarding state.
+Each switch in the network has one and only one root port.

 # Bridge Protocol Data Unit (BPDU)